Research and innovation in industrial automation in the mining industry operations and technologies sector has declined in the last year.

 The figures are compiled by GlobalData, which tracks patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.

 Industrial automation is one of the key areas tracked by GlobalData.
 It has been identified as being a key disruptive force facing companies in the coming years, and is one of the areas that companies investing resources in now are expected to reap rewards from.
 The figures also provide an insight into the largest innovators in the sector.

 Honeywell International was the top industrial automation innovator in the mining industry operations and technologies sector in the latest quarter.
-The company, which has its headquarters in the US, filed 315 industrial automation related patents in the three months ending January.
-That was up from 279 over the same period in 2021.
+The company, which has its headquarters in the US, filed 78 industrial automation-related patents in the three months ending April.
+That was up from 75 over the same period in 2021.

-It was followed by the Japan-based Komatsu with 20 industrial automation patent applications, the US-based Caterpillar (20 applications), and Germany-based ThyssenKrupp (13 applications).
+It was followed by the US-based Caterpillar with 36 industrial automation patent applications, Japan-based Komatsu (33 applications), and Germany-based ThyssenKrupp (11 applications).

-Honeywell International Inc has recently ramped up R&D in industrial automation.
-It saw growth of 11.4% in related patent applications in the three months ending January compared to the same period in 2021 - the highest percentage growth out of all companies tracked with more than 10 quarterly patents in the mining industry operations and technologies sector.
+Honeywell International has recently ramped up R&D in industrial automation.
+It saw growth of 3.8% in related patent applications in the three months ending April compared to the same period in 2021 – the highest percentage growth out of all companies tracked with more than 10 quarterly patents in the mining industry operations and technologies sector.